Total COVID deaths in Europe could exceed 2.2 million by March -WHO | Health

 Total COVID deaths in Europe could exceed 2.2 million by March -WHO

-The World Health Organization (WHO) said on Tuesday there could be a further 700,000 deaths from COVID-19 in Europe by March, taking the total to above 2.2 million, as the world body urged people to get vaccinated.
+The World Health Organization (WHO) said on Tuesday a further 700,000 people could die from COVID-19 in Europe by March, taking the total to above 2.2 million, as it urged people to get vaccinated and to have booster shots.

-The World Health Organization (WHO) said on Tuesday there could be a further 700,000 deaths from COVID-19 in Europe by March, taking the total to above 2.2 million, as the world body urged people to get vaccinated.
+The World Health Organization (WHO) said on Tuesday a further 700,000 people could die from COVID-19 in Europe by March, taking the total to above 2.2 million, as it urged people to get vaccinated and to have booster shots.
 Total cumulative deaths from the respiratory disease in the 53 countries of the WHO's European region have already surpassed 1.5 million, it said, with the daily rate doubling from late September to 4,200 a day.

 The WHO's European region also includes Russia and other former Soviet republics as well as Turkey.
 "Cumulative reported deaths are projected to reach over 2.2 million by spring next year, based on current trends," it said, adding that COVID-19 is now the top regional cause of death.

-Beyond prevention measures such as masks and hand-washing, the WHO's Regional Director for Europe, Hans Kluge, urged people to get primary vaccines doses and a booster "if offered".
-WHO officials have previously advised against COVID-19 vaccine boosters until more people around the world have received primary doses.
+WHO Europe director Hans Kluge urged people to get vaccinated and also to get a booster dose "if offered".
+WHO officials in the Geneva headquarters have previously advised against COVID-19 vaccine boosters until more people around the world have received primary doses.
+WHO officials did not immediately respond to a request for comment on whether this represented a change in official guidance.

 "All of us have the opportunity and responsibility to help avert unnecessary tragedy and loss of life, and limit further disruption to society and businesses over this winter season," said Kluge.